Aliases for CDC7 Gene

 GeneCards Summary for CDC7 Gene

 CDC7 (Cell Division Cycle 7) is a Protein Coding gene.
-Among its related pathways are Cell Cycle, Mitotic and DNA Damage.
+Among its related pathways are Cell Cycle, Mitotic and RB in Cancer.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.

 UniProtKB/Swiss-Prot for CDC7 Gene